Scanframe/sf-gitlab-devops/README.md

 ##### Runner & Workstation

-To compile on your working station the repository **./build.sh** script offers an **-p | --packages** option which installs all needed packages for this project to be able to compile.
+To compile on your working station the repository **./build.sh** script offers an **-r | --required** option which installs all required packages for this project to be able to compile.

 ```bash
 # Install the git command